dell/ansible-powerstore/docs/ISSUE_TRIAGE.md

 In many cases the issue author or community as a whole is more suitable to contribute changes since they're experts in their domain.
 It's also quite common that someone has tried to get something to work using the documentation without success and made an effort to get it to work and/or reached out to the community to get the missing information.

-1. Kindly and politely add a comment to signal to users subscribed to updates of the issue.
+1. Kindly and politely add a comment to alert update subscribers.
-   - Explain that the issue would be nice to get resolved, but it isn't prioritized to work on by maintainers for an unforeseen future.
+   - Explain the issue and the need for resolution.
+Be sure and detail that the issue has not been prioritized and that the issue has not been scheduled for work by the maintainers.
-   - If possible or applicable, try to help contributors getting starting by adding pointers and references to what code/files need to be changed and/or ideas of a good way to solve/implement the issue.
+   - If possible or applicable, add pointers and references to the code/files that need to be revised.
+Provide any ideas as to the solution.
+This will help the maintainers get started on resolving the issue.
 2. Label the issue with `help wanted`.
 3. If applicable, label the issue with `beginner friendly` to denote that the issue is suitable for a beginner to work on.